Nickel Free Dental Crowns, Ceramic Dental Crowns: A Blend of Beauty and Durability

 Types of Dental Crowns

 While many different materials exist for dental crowns, a dentist in Lincoln, NE, at Nebraska Family Dentistry, will primarily use Nickel free dental crowns.
-With that being said, here are the different types of crowns that are out there:
+With that being said, there are however, many different types of crowns that are out there.

 Metal-Infused Porcelain Crowns – Metal-infused porcelain crowns are more durable than pure porcelain, and are typically used as an in-between option for cosmetic and durability solutions.

-Porcelain Crowns – Porcelain crowns, sometimes referred to as white crowns or ceramic crowns, are the most aesthetically-pleasing of the different types of crowns.
-While not as durable as the first two options, porcelain crowns make it easy to re-create the natural shade of someone’s teeth and can be done by a dentist in Lincoln, NE.
+Porcelain Crowns – Porcelain crowns, sometimes referred to as white crowns or ceramic crowns, are the most aesthetically pleasing of the different types of crowns.
+Porcelain crowns make it easy to re-create the natural shade of someone’s teeth and can be done by a dentist in Lincoln, NE.
 This is the most common option and includes the Nickel-free dental crown / ceramic dental crown combination (Nickel free ceramic dental crown).

 Nickel free dental crowns / ceramic dental crowns preserve your smile’s natural appearance.
 They’re made to look just like your other teeth, so nobody will be able to tell the difference.
-Since we use only natural crowns, or metal-free crowns (Nickel free ceramic dental crowns), your teeth will shine just like they did before.
+Since we use only natural, metal-free crowns (Nickel free ceramic dental crowns), your teeth will shine just like they did before.

 When we prepare to place a Nickel free dental crown / ceramic dental crown, we first make a mold of your teeth.
-Using a temporary restoration, we cover your tooth up until our dental lab is able to return your permanent, new crown.
+Using a temporary restoration, we cover your tooth until our dental lab is able to return your permanent, new crown.
 The procedure typically takes two dental visits to complete by a dentist in Lincoln, NE at Nebraska Family Dentistry.

 Post-Operative Dental Crown Care

 If you’ve just had a crown placed, including a Nickel free dental crown / ceramic dental crown, there are some things you should know.
-Either you’ve finished your first appointment and have a temporary crown, or you’re all finished and now have a permanent dental crown.
-Either way, these instructions should help you to maintain your new crown.
+Either you’ve finished your first appointment and have a temporary crown, or you’re all finished and now have a permanent crown.
+Either way, these instructions will help you maintain your new crown.

 Caring for a Temporary Crown